 Many thanks to the following bus-buddies who helped make this article possible:

-Michael Senti – This Swiss traveler contributed The Facebook Faker and The F#ckpacker (there was some speculation that the second was first-hand experience!)
+- Michael Senti – This Swiss traveler contributed The Facebook Faker and The F#ckpacker (there was some speculation that the second was the first-hand experience!)